Getting to know Sarah Larcombe

 “Accessibility hinders disabled climbers, especially in the outdoors.
 And there isn’t much effort being put into improving physical access to climbing areas in Australia,”

-she explained.
+She explained.
 “It means most of them are off limits to a lot of adaptive climbers.
 I don’t expect all climbing areas to be fully accessible, but things could be a lot better than they are.”

 On arrival at the cliff top, the photographer and I got organised while Sarah began sorting her gear.
 I noticed her titanium prosthesis.
 I wondered how she had adapted her technique to make use of the shiny stuff, and I was soon to find out.